-Since last fall when I reported on how to modify the TI 99/4A console with a TMS9928A video processor to improve the screen resolution, I have made progress on both the circuit described in the previous article and on a RGB converter circuit.
+Since last fall when I reported on how to modify the TI 99/4A console with a TMS9928A video processor to improve the screen resolution.
+I have made progress on both the circuit described in the previous article and on a RGB converter circuit.

-The previous article described how to generate a high bandwidth monochrome signal and a composite video signal Since then I for color generation. have changed the mixer circuit from the LM318 operational using ane amplifier to a mixer using two Radio The revised Shack transistors. circuit is very similar to one shown Semiconductors National in applications sheet for the LM1889. Δe far as its performance goes, it does offer any advantages over the not mixer but the parts are previous easier to obtain.
+The previous article described how to generate a high bandwidth monochrome signal and a composite video signal for color generation.
+Since then I have changed the mixer circuit from using the LM318 operational one amplifier to a mixer using two Radio Shack transistors.
+The revised circuit is very similar to one shown National Semiconductors in Aъ applications sheet for the LM1889. far as its performance goes, it does offer any advantages over the not mixer but the parts previous are easier to obtain.

-very Jack Miller has been Mr. the He has evaluated helpful. circuits and helped correct several documentation errors, He also reported that it is very easy to modify either circuit to alightly generate Commodore video.
-Commodore video uses two signals, one being a luma signal and the other is a chroma signal.
-When used with a Commodore 1802 monitor the results approach RGB as the modified circuits guality. generate better Commodore video than a C64 does.
+Mr. Jack Miller has heen verv evaluated helpful.
+He has the circuits and helped correct several documentation errors, He a150 reported that it is very easy to modify either circuit to slightly generate Commodore video.
+Commodore video uses two signals, one being a luma signal and the other is a chroma When used with a Commodore signal.
+1802 monitor the results approach RGB the modified circuits duality. as generate better Commodore video than a C64 does.

-As a help to those who want to attach a monitor in this manner.
-My teenage son has agreed to etch PC boards for \$17.99.
+As a help to those who want to attach a monitor in this manner, my teenage son has agreed to etch PC boards for \$17.00.
 So far we have made about a half dozen boards and they all turned out quite well.
 If anyone wants to have a go at making their own PC boards, I can send copies of the parts list, card layout, instructions etc. for \$5.00.

-The RGB board was much more difficult to design than I originally thought it intended to use the would be.
-TI to drive 6 video processor TMS9928A analog RGB monitors such as the Apple To accomplish only that IIGS uses. requires some fairly simple mixers.
+The RGB board was much more difficult to design than I originally thought it would be.
+TI intended to use the TMS9928A video processor to drive analog RGB monitors such as the Apple To accomplish only that IIGS uses. requires some fairly simple mixers.
 TI has published the detailed circuits that are needed.
-However, the lowest monitors are the TTL priced RGB transistor (transistor logic) to types, usually advertised as IBM P.C. compatible.
-In addition, the n#W also uses a TURBO P.C.
-Triton TTL-RGBI monitor so it made sense to try to design an interface circuit to attach the same type of monitor to the In this regard I was fairly 99/4A. successful but the circuit does have The following limitations. some detailed discussion will point out the limitations and give insight to its operation.
+However, the lowest monitors are the priced RGB TTL (transistor to transistor logic) usually advertised as IBM P.C. types, compatible.
+In addition, the new Triton P.C.
+TURBO also uses а TTL-RGBI monitor so it made sense to to design an interface circuit to try attach the same type of monitor to the In this regard I was fairly 99/44. successful but the circuit does have limitations.
+The following some detailed discussion will point out the limitations and give insight to its operation.

-104 televisions Standard resolution picture tubes that can display, at most, about 300 lines across the face of the tube.
-Most composite monitors use the same picture tubes - so they are limited to 40 column resolution.
+104 Standard televisions use picture tubes that can resolution display, at most, 300 lines about Most across the face of the tube. composite monitors use the same picture tubes - so they are limited to 40 column resolution.
 Display of 80 columns with 8 pixels per character requires a resolution of 640 lines.
-RGB monitors use very high resolution picture tubest which is the reason they cost so much.
-Attaching an ROB monitor to a 40 column computer like the TI 99/4A results in a display which is almost breathtaking.
+RGB monitors use very high resolution picture tubes: which is the reason they cost so much.
+Attaching an RGB monitor to a 40 column computer like the TI 99/4A results in a display which is almost breathtaking.